-This is an independent report by Paul Hibbard, Principal, and Pavel Darling, Vice President, of Analysis Group.
-The authors would like to thank Scott Ario, Luke Daniels, and Emma Solomon of Analysis Group for their assistance with research and analysis, and Matt Stanberry, Ryan Katofsky, Robert Keough, Shelby Stults, and Claire Alford of Advanced Energy Economy for their input on the report.
-However, the observations and conclusions in the report are those of the authors, and do not necessarily reflect the views of Advanced Energy Economy.
+This is an independent report prepared for Clean Energy Economy Minnesota by Paul Hibbard, Principal, and Pavel Darling, Vice President, of Analysis Group.
+The authors would like to thank Scott Ario, Luke Daniels, and Emma Solomon of Analysis Group for their assistance with research and analysis.
+However, the observations and conclusions in the report are those of the authors alone.